The GIUK GAP

 That’s where the GIUK Gap comes in.

 Look at this bathymetric map of the GIUK gap from the Department of Mathematics at Oslo University.
 It shows how comparatively shallow the gap is between Scotland and Iceland.
-That of course lessens the chance of a submarine being able to get past the defences.

-Still, the US Navy has taken into account the possibility that Russia would choose to take the Greenland route.
+The US Navy has taken into account the possibility that Russia would choose to take the Greenland route.

-It’s 2017 Navy plan includes upgrading its port at Keflavík on the west coast of Iceland.
+Its 2017 Navy plan includes upgrading its port at Keflavík on the west coast of Iceland.
 That decision to upgrade the base came about as a result of board games that the US Navy and its allies carried out the year before.